AdaCore/training_material/courses/gnattest/010_gnattest.rst

 Currently Unsupported Constructs
 ----------------------------------

-+ Tests for protected subprograms and entries
+* Tests for protected subprograms and entries
-+ See the latest GNAT Pro User Guide for status
+* See the latest GNAT Pro User Guide for status

 ---------------
 DO-178C Ready
 ---------------

-+ Natural path from DO-178 low level requirements to structural coverage
+* Natural path from DO-178 low level requirements to structural coverage

 .. image:: images/gnattest/do178c_ready.jpg

-+ Substitution verification implemented, to support OOP supplement of DO-178C
+* Substitution verification implemented, to support OOP supplement of DO-178C

 ------------------
 GNATtest Summary
 ------------------

-+ Automatically creates and maintains harness code, and unit test skeletons for each subprogram to be tested
+* Automatically creates and maintains harness code, and unit test skeletons for each subprogram to be tested
-+ Developers can thus focus on the high-value task of writing the actual test cases
+* Developers can thus focus on the high-value task of writing the actual test cases
-+ Especially valuable in systems requiring high levels of reliability, safety, and/or security
+* Especially valuable in systems requiring high levels of reliability, safety, and/or security

-  + Simplifies effort required to implement required test procedures
+    - Simplifies effort required to implement required test procedures
-  + Can use GNATcoverage to verify test completeness
+    - Can use GNATcoverage to verify test completeness

-+ Fully integrated into GPS
+* Fully integrated into :toolname:`GNAT Studio`
-+ Supports native, cross and high-integrity platforms
+* Supports native, cross and high-integrity platforms